 Increase The Humidity

 Added humidity boosts the stall’s temperature further and shortens its time.
 Increased humidity also enhances the flavor of your BBQ because it gives your brisket more smoke.
-Changing the humidity in your smoker is dangerous for it eliminates brisket stalls but reduces its duration.
+Changing the humidity in your smoker is an option as it eliminates your smoked brisket stall but reduces its cooking duration.

 When To Wrap Brisket FAQ: